pgorecki/lato/docs/index.rst

 to handle a request.
 Such separation allows for queuing of requests, logging of the parameters for better observability, and invocation of the request.

-Let's see how we can declare our function as a command handler:
+Instead of using an alias, you can create a command handler, and then invoke the handler by calling ``App.execute()``:

 .. testcode::